sourceincite/sourceincite.github.io/_posts/2016-12-13-word-up-microsoft-word-onetabledocumentstream-underflow.md

 13 00259000 6425684e 22798de8 00000000 00000000 MSPTLS!FsTransformBbox+0x26986
 {% endhighlight %}

-Doesn't look so pretty without symbols does it?
+<p class="cn" markdown="1">Doesn't look so pretty without symbols does it?</p>

 ### 0x1 Investigating Accessed Memory

-The first thing I do is start checking out the memory that was accessed at the time of corruption.
+<p class="cn" markdown="1">The first thing I do is start checking out the memory that was accessed at the time of corruption.</p>

 {% highlight text %}
 0:000> !heap -p -a @esi